ryantd42/NY-Legislative-Git/2023/S4680A-2023/bill.md

   (A) A UF-250 FORM, A STOP, QUESTION AND FRISK REPORT WORKSHEET; OR (B) A FORM 61 COMPLAINT IN WHICH THE SQF  SECTION  WAS  COMPLETED  AND RESULTED IN A QUALIFIED ARREST.
-  (B)  "QUALIFIED  ARREST" SHALL MEAN AN ARREST FOR ANY OF THE FOLLOWING
+  (C)  "QUALIFIED  ARREST" SHALL MEAN AN ARREST FOR ANY OF THE FOLLOWING
  OFFENSES:
   (I) RESISTING ARREST PURSUANT TO SECTION 205.30 OF THE PENAL LAW;
   (II) DISORDERLY CONDUCT PURSUANT TO SECTION 240.20 OF THE PENAL LAW;
   (III) CRIMINAL POSSESSION OF A WEAPON  PURSUANT  TO  SECTIONS  265.01, 265.02, 265.03 AND 265.04 OF THE PENAL LAW; AND
-  (IV)  OFFENSES  INVOLVING  MARIHUANA  PURSUANT  TO ARTICLE TWO HUNDRED TWENTY-ONE OF THE PENAL LAW.
+  (IV)  OFFENSES  INVOLVING MARIHUANA PURSUANT TO THE FORMER ARTICLE TWO HUNDRED TWENTY-ONE OF THE PENAL LAW.
   2. THE DIVISION OF CRIMINAL JUSTICE SERVICES, IN CONJUNCTION WITH  THE NEW  YORK CITY POLICE DEPARTMENT SHALL ESTABLISH AN AUTOMATIC EXPUNCTION SYSTEM TO EXPUNGE OFFICIAL AND UNOFFICIAL RECORDS OF ALL VOIDABLE STOPS.